 The Disability Access Fund is for three and four year old children who get child Disability Living Allowance (DLA).
 They must also get the free nursery funding entitlement.
 DAF is paid to the child’s early years setting as a fixed annual rate of £615 per eligible child.
 Read more on the Disability Access Fund web page.

 If a child needs a lot of extra support and they don’t already have an EHC plan, the setting can apply for extra funding to make sure they are included.
-This is through the Early Years Inclusion Grant.
-The Early Years Quality Improvement Support Programme has more information.
+This is through the Special Educational Needs Inclusion Fund.

 Graduated Response in the Early Years Foundation Stage

-Most children with SEND in foundation stage provision in Cornwall have their needs met at SEN support, delivered as part of high quality early years practice.
+Most children with SEND in foundation stage provision in Cornwall have their needs met at SEN support.
+They are delivered as part of high quality early years practice.
 The Graduated response sets out advice about standards in the foundation stage for children across Cornwall.

 Below are a few of the key resources to support teaching and learning of SEND to Early Years.
 There are plenty more online.